kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 ### Use trial metadata in template

-You can't specify `.metadata.name` and `.metadata.namespace` in your trial template, but you can get this data during experiment run.
+You can't specify `.metadata.name` and `.metadata.namespace` in your trial template, but you can get this data during the experiment run.
-For example, if you want to append trial name to your model storage.
+For example, if you want to append the trial's name to your model storage.

 To do this, point `.trialParameters[x].reference` to the appropriate metadata parameter and use `.trialParameters[x].name` in your trial template.

-The table bellow shows connection between `.trialParameters[x].reference` value and trial worker's metadata.
+The table below shows the connection between `.trialParameters[x].reference` value and trial worker's metadata.

 <div class="table-responsive">